English I (Grade 9)

 College Comp I and College Comp II are each three hours of college credit and are basic requirements for most college degrees.
 This is a concurrent course fulfilling requirements for both an English credit for high school and college credit.
 Taking the course in a controlled high school environment will give the student and parent an indicator of future success in college.

-Comp I offers provides instruction in writing with an emphasis on grammatical correctness, acceptable word usage, and effective organization and expression of ideas.
-Assigned readings, expository writings, and a research paper are required.
-Prerequisites.
+English Composition I provides instruction in writing with emphasis on grammatical correctness, acceptable usage, effective organization, expression of ideas, and research.
+Assigned reading, research, and expository writing are required.

 College Speech $ (Grades 11-12)